-Maintaining appropriate levels of skilled staff within the divisions/business units ensures compliance with Applicable Tax Laws.
+Maintaining appropriate levels of skilled staff within the divisions ensures compliance with applicable tax laws.
 Where an uncertain tax issue arises, the Group aims for certainty on all tax positions it adopts.
-Where the tax law is unclear or subject to interpretation, advice is obtained and when necessary the ATO (or other relevant tax authority) is consulted for clarity.
+Where the tax law is unclear or subject to interpretation, advice is obtained and when necessary, the ATO (or other relevant tax authority) is consulted for clarity.
 All roles and responsibilities of external tax advisors must be documented and approved by the Wesfarmers Group Tax Manager on an annual basis.

 Wesfarmers considers tax to be a material topic that should be disclosed to the communities in which we operate, tax authorities and as a matter of public policy.

-Wesfarmers captures the views and concerns of stakeholders through a variety of mechanisms, including investor roadshows, analyst calls and engagement with NGOs and key government agencies.
+Wesfarmers captures the views and concerns of stakeholders through a variety of mechanisms, including investor roadshows, analyst calls and engagement with non-government organisations and key government agencies.

-To see a list of the resident entities and their primary activities in each tax jurisdiction, please click here.
+To see a list of the constituent entities and their primary business activities in each tax jurisdiction, click here.

 Reconciliation of differences between corporate income tax accrued on profit/loss and tax due

-A reconciliation of accounting profit to income tax paid or payable and the effective company tax rates for Australian and global operations of the Group are tabled below for the 2021 and 2020 financial years.
+A reconciliation of accounting profit to income tax paid or payable and the effective company tax rates for Australian and global operations of the Wesfarmers Group are tabled below for the 2023 and 2022 financial years.